Mikhail Tukhachevsky: Theory of deep operation

 Tukhachevsky is often credited with the theory of deep operation in which combined arms formations strike deep behind enemy lines to destroy the enemy's rear and logistics, but his exact role is unclear and disputed because of shortage of firsthand sources, and his published works containing only limited amounts of theory on the subject.
 The theories were opposed by some in the military establishment but were largely adopted by the Red Army in the mid-1930s.
 They were expressed as a concept in the Red Army's Field Regulations of 1929 and more fully developed in the 1935 Instructions on Deep Battle.
 The concept was finally codified into the army in 1936 in the Provisional Field Regulations of 1936.
 An early example of potential effectiveness of deep operations can be found in the Soviet victory over Japan at the Battle of Khalkhin Gol in which a Soviet Corps under the command of Zhukov defeated a substantial Japanese force in August and September 1939 in Nomonhan.

-It is often stated that the widespread purges of the Red Army officer corps in 1937 to 1939 made "deep operation" briefly fall from favour.
-However, it was certainly a major part of Soviet doctrine after its efficacy was demonstrated by the Battle of Khalkin Gol and the success of similar German operations in Poland and France.
+It is often stated that the widespread purges of the Red Army officer corps in 1937 to 1939 made "deep operation" briefly fall from favor.
+However, it was certainly a major part of Soviet doctrine after its efficacy was demonstrated by the Battle of Khalkhin Gol and the success of similar German operations in Poland and France.
 The doctrine was used with great success during World War II on the Eastern Front in such victories as the Battle of Stalingrad and Operation Bagration.